quibble-dbal/dabble/README.md

     $db = new Mysql($dsn, $user, $pass, $options);

-The database type (e.g. `mysql:` in the above example) is added by Dabble.
+The database type (e.g. `mysql:` in the above example) is added to the `$dsn` string by Dabble.

+The actual connection is opened in a just-in-time manner; hence, feel free to define as many Dabble adapters as you like (e.g. large sites connecting to various databases depending on the route).
+Connections aren't opened until the adapter is actually used.
+This allows you to define all your adapters in a central place.

 Dabble supports four 'main' types of queries: `select`, `insert`, `update` and `delete`.
 These have corresponding method names on the `Dabble\Adapter` object.